Map of Roses

 Further up the coast there are plenty of small beaches reached, for the most part, only on foot or by boat.
 As is the case all along the Costa Brava, you may encounter full or partial nudity there.
 [See our information about Costa Brava beaches]

-Right across from the center of Roses is La Punta, a typical family beach with fine sand and shallow water.
+Right across from the center of Roses is La Punta, a typical family beach with fine sand and calm, shallow water — great for small children.

 Further down are the beaches of Nova, Rastrell, and Salatar — divided from each other by small streams.
 Together those three beaches offer 1.800 meters of fine sand and shallow water — ideal for families.

-The Santa Margarida residential neighborhood of Roses also has a great beach — 650 meters long beach, again with fine sand and shallow water
+The Santa Margarida residential neighborhood of Roses also has a great beach — 650 meters long and 40 meters wide, again with fine sand and shallow water.

 But Santa Margarida also has a large marina with over 16 kilometers of navigable canals.